 - There is no deadline for application, the program has a rolling admissions policy that is in effect 12 months a year.

-- Up to 9 graduate credits previously earned within a five-year period can be transferred into the program.
+- Up to 9 graduate credits previously earned within a 5-year period can be transferred into the program.

 Minimum Degree Requirements

 The Interdisciplinary degree is self-designed.
 No two programs look the same.
 All programs are worked out under the supervision of the program director.
 All programs are subject to student modification at any time depending on the changing personal, academic, and professional interests of the student.
 Here are the basic curriculum requirements:

 - 36 credits are required.
 There is a 5-year time period to finish the degree.
 All courses are offered once a week in the late afternoon or early evening.
 Summer courses are also available.
 Most of these summer courses run daily for two weeks, 4 1/2 hours at a time.
 The average number of years that students take to complete the Interdisciplinary program is currently 3 years.
 The majority of students are part-time.

 - A minimum of 18 graduate level credits must be taken in the College of Education and Social Services.
 The other 18 graduate-level credits can be taken anywhere in the University of Vermont (if desired).
 And, of these 18 credits, 9 graduate credits can be taken outside the University of Vermont and transferred into the Interdisciplinary program.
 All courses must be graduate-level courses and must be directly relevant to each student’s overall goals and purposes.

 - The Interdisciplinary program has a 6-credit thesis option.
 These 6 credits replace 6 course credits.
 Currently over two-thirds of students elect to write a thesis.
-This is the only master’s thesis option in the College.
 Selecting and researching a thesis topic is an excellent way to integrate all the components of the Interdisciplinary program for students.

-All College of Education and Social Services graduate programs have a no-credit, written, comprehensive examination requirement for graduation.
+All College of Education and Social Services graduate programs have a no-credit comprehensive examination requirement for graduation.
 This requirement is individualized according to the unique professional needs of the student and is worked out with the program director.

 Requirements for Advancement to Candidacy for the Degree of Master of Education